 Tooth and jaw bone loss are much more common than you might imagine.
 Tooth loss or periodontal disease can cause bone loss.
 The bacteria in dental plaque eat away at the bone that supports the teeth, resulting in jaw bone loss.

 Can you get dental implants if you have jaw bone loss?

 Dental implants are an option for those who have lost a significant amount of jaw bone loss.
 Call our office today to schedule a consultation if you think you may benefit from dental implants.
 We can evaluate your bite and discuss treatment options!

 How can I increase my jaw bone density?

-Consuming a diet rich in fruits, vegetables, whole grains, lean protein, and low-fat dairy products will help prevent bone loss.
-Taking a calcium supplement if your diet is lacking in calcium-rich foods may also support bone growth.
+A diet rich in fruits, vegetables, whole grains, lean protein, and low-fat dairy products will help prevent bone loss.
+A calcium supplement may also support bone growth if your diet lacks calcium-rich foods.